emmaxy07/JS-Documentation-Page/README.md

 # JS-Documentation-Page
-This is a document discussing the various scopes of JavaScript briefly
+This is a document discussing the various parts of JavaScript briefly